 Gold is also used for space exploration!
 That’s because gold works as a protection against infrared rays.
 Astronaut helmets are covered in a thin layer of gold to protect their faces and is also used in certain space vehicles to help stabilise temperatures and make environments more reliable.
 It may also be used as a lubricant and electronic systems in satellites

 At Minted, we can help with the first use mentioned: gold as a safe haven asset.
 We believe every family and individual should hold some gold in their portfolio to protect them against an economic crisis, currency deflation or a downturn.
-It’s an investment that will keep your savings safe and help soften the blow from economic crises.
+It’s an asset that will keep your savings safe and help soften the blow from economic crises.
 With Minted, you can get started for as little as £30 per month, no commitment or contracts!